terikon/cordova-plugin-photo-library/README.md

 - saveImage and saveVideo should return saved libraryItem.
 - Improve documentation.
 - EXIF rotation hell is not handled on browser platform.
+- Include album name in libraryItem.
+- Enable filter option for getLibrary, that will select specific album.

 # References